agile-learning-institute/mentorHub-person-api/README.md

 ### Bulid and Run in one step

-To build both of the containers, first clone [the mongodb repo](https://github.com/agile-learning-institute/institute-mongodb) as a sibling to this project folder, then you can run this script to buld both the database and api containers and start the stack.
+To build and run both of the containers, first clone [the mongodb repo](https://github.com/agile-learning-institute/institute-mongodb) as a sibling to this project folder, then you can run this script to buld both the database and api containers and start the stack.

 ```bash
 ./docker-build-all.sh